 Burchard, a New York Times, Best-Seller and Life-Coach states that high performers have one thing in common with each other above all else.
 That thing?
 PQO he calls it.
 What does it stand for?

 Examples of people who fit such practice are solid statements of what producing things does for the world.
-The Beatles are one of the greats, they produce more music than anyone else at the time, and some songs were great hits.
+The Beatles are one of the greats, and they produced more music than anyone else at the time, and some songs were great hits.
 Mozart, Beethoven, Louis Armstrong, all made more music than their counterparts.
 Micheal Jordan took more shots, Babe Ruth more swings, and Apple had more successful product launches than Microsoft simply because they launched more products.

 “Figuring out what you are supposed to produce, and learning the priorities in the creation, quality, and frequency of that output, is one of the greatest breakthroughs you can have in your career.” –Brendan Burchard’s High Performance Habits p.189